 Can I use Cloud Interconnect to connect to the public internet?

-As of December 2018, internet routes are not advertised over Cloud Interconnect.
+Internet routes are not advertised over Cloud Interconnect.

 You have two options, after which you can go through the normal ordering and provisioning process for Dedicated Interconnect:

 - Option 1: You can order leased lines from a carrier to connect from your point-of-presence (PoP) location to one of Google's Cloud Interconnect colocation facilities.
 Usually it's best if you contact your existing colocation facility provider and get a list of on-net providers.
 An on-net provider is a provider that already has infrastructure in the building where you are located.
 Using an on-net provider is cheaper and faster than using a different provider who must build out infrastructure to meet you in your existing PoP location.

 - Option 2: You can use Partner Interconnect with a service provider who can provide a last-mile circuit to meet you.
 Colocation providers cannot usually provide this type of service because they have fixed locations where you must already be present.

 If I use Partner Interconnect, can I see the connection in the project where I create the VLAN attachment?

 When you use the Partner Interconnect service, the object for

 the Interconnect connection is created in the service provider project and is